How to Find a Non Toxic Yoga Mat + Top 7 Most Eco-Friendly Yoga Mats

 What is the healthiest yoga mat?

 The Brentwood Home Organic Yoga Mat is one of the only 100% organic cotton and natural rubber latex yoga mats on the market.
-This mat is free from any toxins or harmful chemicals and is produced from organic cotton farms and rubber tree plantations that are never treated with pesticides or synthetic chemicals.
+This mat is free from toxins or harmful chemicals and is produced from organic cotton farms and rubber tree plantations that are never treated with pesticides or synthetic chemicals.

-What is the most non toxic yoga mat?
+What is the most nontoxic yoga mat?

 What is a natural yoga mat?

-What makes a yoga mat eco friendly?
+What makes a yoga mat eco-friendly?

-Eco friendly yoga mats are non-toxic and environmentally conscious from manufacturing until the end.
+Eco-friendly yoga mats are non-toxic and environmentally conscious from manufacturing until the end.
 They are made from nature-sourced materials like natural rubber, cork, jute, cotton, or wool.
 They are either 100% biodegradable (can decompose at the end of their lifespan) or can be recycled into something new.

 Are yoga mats bad for the environment?

 PVC, TPE, foam, and synthetic rubber yoga mats can be incredibly harmful for the environment and human health.
 They are manufactured with toxic chemicals like VOCs, azodicarbonamide, isocyanates, plasticizers, phthalates, lead, cadmium, chromium, and other heavy metals.
-Most yoga mats are also doomed to the landfill because they are not biodegradable and typically not recycled.
-Choosing an eco friendly yoga mat ensures that you are practicing in alignment with your ethics and keeping toxins out of your pranayama breathing.
+Most yoga mats are also doomed to landfill because they are not biodegradable and typically not recycled.
+Choosing an eco-friendly yoga mat ensures that you are practicing in alignment with your ethics and keeping toxins out of your pranayama breathing.

 What can I use instead of yoga mat?